jryanad/ad-oneframework/README.md

 # TODO's

 * Create a Spacing Partial for easy spacing control on the front-end using classes
-* Update tabs to a more responsive approach
+* Create a more robust *tabs* component
 * Create an extension or partial for Material Design Cards
 * Create new *navbar-inline* partial for alternative navigation setup
 * Create Sticky Header option to work with new *navbar-inline*
-* Create alternative pagination styles
+* Create alternative pagination styles do designers can have more options
 * Create Grid System (possibly with flexbox & polyfill for IE9 support)
 * Create Thumb Grid partial similarly to Foundation's Block Grid for photo gallery generation
+* Create a *lists* partial to handle different types of *lists*, e.g. unordered, ordered, etc.
+* Create a more robust *inline-list* partial

 # Changelog